 Side effects of chemotherapy vary depending on the drug, the dose, the combination, and the schedule in which they are given.
 In general, these drugs can cause varying degrees of nausea, vomiting, low blood counts, tingling of the fingers and toes – known as neuropathy – and the weakening of heart muscle.

 If the breast cancer is “HER2 positive,” this medication or other anti-HER2 medications may be offered to help prevent cancer recurrence.
 Trastuzumab is given intravenously.
-It works best when combined with standard chemotherapy for a number of months followed by a “maintenance” treatment of IV trastuzumab given every 3 weeks and continuing for one year of total therapy.
+It works best when combined with standard chemotherapy for several months followed by a “maintenance” treatment of IV trastuzumab given every 3 weeks and continuing for one year of total therapy.

 Patients who receive anti-HER2 therapy will often be monitored with an echocardiogram before starting the medication and periodically during the treatment period as there is a small risk that anti-HER2 therapy may damage the heart muscle.
 This is rare, and usually reversible.